ShubhamTatvamasi/Magma-Certification/README.md

 - [ ] eNB and hardware key
 - [ ] rootCA.pem and controller certificate

+Q: Select the correct sequence to configure the QoS policy in the AGW
+- [ ] Assign policy to subscribers → configure rating group → configure policy rule
+- [ ] Add a subscriber → configure rating group → assign rating group
+- [ ] Assign policy to subscribers → configure rating group
+- [ ] Configure rating group → configure policy rule with the rating group → assign Policy to subscriber

 Q: To override the UE requested APN with a network specified APN what .yml file do you need to alter?
 - [ ] /etc/magma/mme.yml
 - [ ] /etc/magma/apn-config.yml